 Golfing is a huge attraction in George and annually over 150 000 rounds are played on our beautifully maintained fairways and greens.
 And with world-class golf courses such as the George Golf Club, Oubaai, Fancourt and Kingswood all within minutes of the city centre, it is not difficult to see why George is the golfing hub of the Garden Route and often referred to as ‘Golfer's Paradise’.
 George truly offers a golfing experience that is comparable with the very best in the world.

-The city of George boasts a sophisticated infrastructure with a host of banks, conference facilites and modern, convenient shopping destinations – including leading chain stores.
+Business The city of George boasts a sophisticated infrastructure with a host of banks, conference facilites and modern, convenient shopping destinations – including leading chain stores.
 Top restaurants and coffee shops in and around George will ensure a dining experience like no other while visitors can relax and unwind after a long day’s exploring at one of our many local guest houses, bed & breakfasts or convenient self-catering resorts.
 The recently upgraded George Airport ensures that George is the ideal platform from which to explore the entire Garden Route.